iotaledger/one-click-tangle/README-WINDOWS.md

 A distro where you will be running your linux distribution needs to be installed.
 One of the best option is Ubuntu which can be found here https://ubuntu.com/wsl

+Ensure WSL 2 backend is enabled.
+This will allow you to run docker commands from the linux distro you just downloaded.
+Information on how to enable this can be found here https://docs.docker.com/desktop/windows/wsl/

 Open the linux distro that you installed from the windows store and install docker-compose in the WSL distribution.
 Notes on how to install it can be found here https://docs.docker.com/compose/install/

 Ensure docker-compose v2 is disabled.
 There are two ways to do this: